DavidVujic/vanillajs-components/blogpost.md

 You will find all code referenced in this blog post at my [GitHub page](https://github.com/DavidVujic/vanillajs-components/)

 ## Show me the code ##
 This code in the [main branch](https://github.com/DavidVujic/vanillajs-components/) of the repo does not require any build steps or npm package downloads.
 The "listItem component" is made of two parts: JavaScript in a code file and an html template in a separate file.
-The render function (yes, the name is inspired by React) will create a DOM object containing the html from the template, injected with data from the function parameter.
-The result is passed to the callback function (the input parameter named "done").
+The render function will create a DOM object containing the html from the template, injected with data from the function parameter.
+The result is passed to a callback function.

 ___code from listItem.js:___